Earn Money for Higher Education with the HOPE Scholarship

 Overall minimum 3.0 grade point average (GPA*).

-- *Grade point average means a grade point average on a 4.0 scale calculated with additional internal quality points awarded for advanced placement, honors or other similar courses according to the Uniform Grading Policy adopted by the State Board of Education.
+- *Grade point average means a grade point average on a 4.0 scale calculated with additional points awarded for advanced placement, honors or other similar courses according to the Uniform Grading Policy adopted by the State Board of Education.
+This GPA calculation represents the unweighted GPA at most high schools.

 - For home school graduates- a minimum 21 ACT composite (or concordant equivalent score on the SAT), excluding the essay and optional subject area battery tests, AND enrolled in a home school program for one year preceding graduation and registered with a Tennessee local school district.

-- For GED/HiSET students- a minimum 21 ACT composite (or concordant equivalent score on the SAT), excluding the essay and optional subject area battery tests, AND a minimum score of 170 on the Revised GED/15 or the HiSET.
+- For GED/HiSET students- a minimum 21 ACT composite (or concordant equivalent score on the SAT), excluding the essay and optional subject area battery tests, AND a minimum average Revised GED score of 170 or a minimum average HiSET score of 15.

 - Be a Tennessee resident one year prior to application deadline—Sept.
 1 for fall, or Feb.
 1 for spring and summer.
 (Dependent children of full-time religious workers, U.S. military or Tennessee National Guard members on active duty who maintain Tennessee residency while stationed out of state also may be eligible.)